Gamaliel's principle: Criticism

 Some have argued that Gamaliel's principle is a fallacy.
-For instance, John F. MacArthur argued from an evangelical perspective that since evil is allowed to exist "Gamaliel's principle will come true only when Christ returns to establish His kingdom on earth".
-MacArthur gives for an example that the Sanhedrin still existed in Israel at the time of Gamaliel despite the fact that it was "instrumental in Christ's death", and that therefore the only valid part of Gamaliel's argument is the second part: "If it be of God, ye cannot overthrow it".
+For instance, John F. MacArthur argued from an evangelical perspective that since evil is allowed to exist, "Gamaliel's principle will come true only when Christ returns to establish His kingdom on earth".
+MacArthur gives for an example that the Sanhedrin still existed in Israel at the time of Gamaliel even though it was "instrumental in Christ's death", and that therefore the only valid part of Gamaliel's argument is the second part: "If it be of God, ye cannot overthrow it".
 He concludes that the proper argument that Gamaliel should have used is not to "wait and see" but to study the scriptures.

 One writer argued against the Gamaliel principle as applied to the ordination of women, saying that the time it would take to determine whether it was right would produce "profound and lasting damage to the Church".
 Beatrice Pate responded that this position demonstrates "a surprisingly low view of the Church, and a low view of the sovereignty of God."